mllrr96/Medusa-Admin-Flutter/README.md

 # Medusa Admin Mobile
-Manage your [MedusaJs](https://medusajs.com/) ecommerce store from your mobile phone.
+Manage your [MedusaJs](https://medusajs.com/) v2 ecommerce store from your mobile phone.

 ## Getting Started
-Medusa Admin Mobile is built with [Flutter](https://flutter.dev/) with the aim to ease managing ecommerce store that are built using [MedusaJs](https://medusajs.com/), it's available for iOS and Android, it's still in beta so expect to see some bugs/unimplemented features.
+Medusa Admin Mobile is built with [Flutter](https://flutter.dev/) with the aim to ease managing ecommerce store that are built using [MedusaJs](https://medusajs.com/).
+This version adds support for Medusa v2.
+It's available for iOS and Android.
+This app is currently in beta, so expect to see some bugs and unimplemented features.

 ## Screenshots
 <div style="text-align: center">